 AWFS® EDUCATION INITIATIVES

 AWFS is committed to education efforts that support, inform and benefit members and their customers.
-Following are our education initiatives (click on any header for additional information):
+Following are our education initiatives:

 Watch the “Meet the New Face of Manufacturing” Videos

 …and learn about eleven outstanding young professionals in the wood products manufacturing industry!